Encarnación de Díaz: The town

-Prior to the museum, the mummies long laid in storage and only talked about locally and among cemetery workers.
+Prior to the museum, the mummies long laid in storage and were only talked about locally and among cemetery workers.
 In the early 2000s, they attracted the attention of local and state authorities as a possible tourist attraction.
-The twenty-four on display are only a few of the hundreds which were found since the cemetery was constructed in the 19th century.
-Many of these corpses are identified.
-One of these is of a prostitute named Lorenza, who was killed by a lover during a family conflict.
+The twenty-four on display are only a few of the hundreds that were found since the cemetery was constructed in the 19th century.
+Many of these corpses have been identified.
+One of these is of a boss named Lorenza, who was killed by a lover during a family conflict.
 Another is the body of Pedro Ramos, also known as Pedro Libres.
 In life, he earned a living hunting rabbit and was killed when he found a stash of colonial era gold.
 His clothing is the basis for the uniforms of the museum staff.

 The museum contains five halls, pre-Hispanic, a crypt room which contains most of the mummies as well as an image of Our Lady of Solitude, one temporary exhibit hall called the Calaveras del Montón and two halls dedicated to religious objects, especially those connected to death.
 One of these is a coffin from 1860, which was built for the body of a young person between ten and fifteen years of age.
 In the latter halls, there are a number of mummies which have been separated for their unusual state of conservation.
-One of these is nicknamed Santanás, who mummified over twenty years.
-One of the temporary exhibits was called "La Muerte Chiquita", consisting of photographs from an era when it was customary to record children on their deathbeds.
-Another was called "Claro Oscuro" consisting of photographs of cemeteries in Mexico.
+One of these is nicknamed Santanás, who was mummified over twenty years.
+One of the temporary exhibits was called "La Muerte Chiquita," consisting of photographs from an era when it was customary to record children on their deathbeds.
+Another exhibit was called "Claro Oscuro" consisting of photographs of cemeteries in Mexico.